schmittjoh/serializer/doc/cookbook/arrays.rst

 .. note ::

-    This applies only for the JSON and YAML serialization.
+    This applies only for the JSON serialization.